int128/gradle-ssh-plugin/README.md

 }
 ```

-Note that closure of a task is called in **evaluation** phase on Gradle.

-### Task specific settings

-In the `SshTask` closure, following properties are available:
-  * `dryRun` - Dry run flag.
-If true, performs no action.
-  * `outputLogLevel` - Log level of standard output for executing commands.
-  * `errorLogLevel` - Log level of standard error for executing commands.
-  * `encoding` - Encoding of input and output for executing commands.

-Task specific setting overrides the global setting.
+The plugin runs task closures in **evaluation** phase of Gradle, but will run each session closure in **execution** phase of Gradle.

 ### Open a session

-In the `SshTask` closure, following methods are available:
+In a task closure, use following methods to open a session:
   * `session(remote)` - Adds a session to the remote host.
   * `session(remotes)` - Adds each session of remote hosts.
 If a list is given, sessions will be executed in order.
 Otherwise, order is not defined.

-Note that closure of a session is called in **execution** phase on Gradle.

 #### Specify a remote host by name or role

-`session` method takes one or more remote hosts.
+A session method takes one or more remote hosts.
-  * `remotes.hostname` - Specifies the remote host.
+  * `remotes.name` - Specifies the remote host.
   * `remotes.role(A)` - Specifies remote hosts associated with A.
   * `remotes.role(A, B)` - Specifies remote hosts associated with A _or_ B.

 ### Execute a command or shell

-In the `session` closure, following methods are available:
+In a session closure, use following methods to execute a command or shell:
   * `execute(command)` - Executes a command.
 This method blocks until the command is completed and returns output of the command.
   * `executeSudo(command)` - Executes a command as sudo (prepends sudo -S -p).
 Used to support sudo commands requiring password.
 This method blocks until the command is completed and returns output of the command.
   * `executeBackground(command)` - Executes a command in background.
 Other operations will be performed concurrently.